 A party seeking a temporary order that will change who determines the child’s primary residence must attach an affidavit to the petition that sets forth facts supporting the argument that a temporary order is warranted if the request is on the basis that the child’s present circumstances would significantly impact his/her physical health or emotional development.
 If the court finds the facts set forth in the affidavit to be sufficient to support the petitioner’s allegations, the court will grant a hearing to determine whether the temporary custody order should be granted.
 If the court finds the affidavit to be insufficient, however, the court will deny the motion without a hearing.Emergency Temporary Custody Order

 If a parent seeks a protective order, alleging that the child has been abused or neglected, generally the other parent must be notified of the petition.
 In circumstances in which the child is in grave danger, however, the court may grant a temporary order for the protection of the child without notifying the other parent and holding a hearing.
-If a hearing is held, the court will determine if there is a danger of the child being abused or neglected or illegally taken from the child’s residence, and if so, it may issue a protective order.
-Once the order is signed, it is effective immediately.Contact a Skilled Family Law Attorney in Dallas, Plano, or Beyond
+If a hearing is held, the court will determine if the child is in danger of being abused or neglected or illegally taken from the child’s residence, and if so, it may issue a protective order.
+Once the order is signed, it is effective immediately.Contact a Skilled Family Law Attorney in Dallas, Plano, and Beyond

 Disagreements regarding the custody of a child can be stressful and emotionally charged.
 If you are seeking to modify the custody order pertaining to your child, or you need legal assistance in defending against that modification, you should consult an attorney who can help you in protecting your custodial rights.
-The McClure Law Group is experienced in navigating the unique issues posed by custody cases and can advocate tirelessly on your behalf.
-Our Dallas lawyers also maintain a Collin County office in Plano (by appointment) and represent clients in Dallas, Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other cities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties and elsewhere.
+The McClure Law Group is experienced in navigating the unique issues posed by custody cases and will advocate tirelessly on your behalf.
 To meet with an attorney to discuss any type of post-divorce modification, contact us at 214.692.8200 or via our online form.